salperen-jpg/events-challenge/README.md

 npm run dev
 ```

 3. As mentioned earlier you have to get your token otherwise application will not the work as expected.
+Create .env file in the source and name your variable **VITE_AUTH_TOKEN**
 4. Enjoy the app !